 Do you accept my Insurance?

-I am contracted with Anthem Blue Cross, ACI-EAP and Cigna insurances and accept all "out-of-network" insurances.
+I am contracted with Anthem Blue Cross, Blue Shield, HMA/PNOA, Beacon Value Options, Magellan, and Cigna insurances and accept all "out-of-network" insurances.
 With out-of-network insurance, I will provide an electronic superbill to your insurance company, leading to your reimbursement for services provided.
 To learn more about the out-of-network percentage paid by your insurance, please contact your insurance provider.
 You may provide them with my license number, MFC 98716, to begin the reimbursement process or allow me to submit a superbill to them after you have paid per each session.

 How can I make payments?

-Cash, checks, credit card or out-of-network insurance is accepted upon the completion of each session.
+Cash, checks, credit card, or out-of-network/in-network insurance is accepted upon the completion of each session.
 Accommodations can also be made to make bi-weekly payments, if necessary.

 Is therapy confidential?